jmangt/test-driven-puppet/librarian_puppet.md

   :github_tarball => 'puppetlabs/puppetlabs-apache'
 ```

+The file declares both public and private dependencies.
+In it you can declare a specific version of your dependency or an acceptable range of versions.

+It is also possible to declare a different source from the Forge for your module.
+In the example, `puppetlabs-apt` and `puppetlabs-stdlib` will be cloned from github instead of the Forge.
+This feature allows you to host your modules in a private repository or in your company's self hosted git repository.

 ### Masterless Deployment

 By using `librarian-puppet` you can have your a "masterless" deployment strategy for your roles.